rforssen.net / iot / app

 int

 NeoPixel GPIO pin number.
-Reported once at startup.
-Required by POST /identify.
+Reported once at module load.
+Also required by POST /identify.

 App Endpoints